Billy Byars Jr.: Relationship to J. Edgar Hoover and John F. Kennedy

-Due to Byars Sr.'s relationship to J. Edgar Hoover, Byars Jr. had been closely associated with Hoover since childhood.
+Due to Byars Sr.'s relationship to J. Edgar Hoover, Byars Jr. had been acquainted with Hoover since childhood.

 The Byars and Hoover had shared an adjacent bungalow at the Del Charro Hotel in La Jolla.
-It was reported that Clyde Tolson and Hoover were guests at Byars' 25th birthday party that took place at the Del Charro Hotel in 1961.
+It was reported that Clyde Tolson and Hoover were guests at Byars' 25th birthday party that took place at Del Charro in 1961.

 When Byars Jr. was asked about Hoover's feelings following the assassination of John F. Kennedy, he recalled in 1988, "They would eat together, my father, Murchison, and Hoover, and the others.
 Hoover seemed to be in a very strange frame of mind.
 He was having a better relationship with Johnson, evidently, than he had with President Kennedy—by a long shot.
 His relationship with Bobby Kennedy had apparently almost driven him over the edge.
 He used to talk about that constantly, and once I had the chance to ask him directly about the assassination."

 Charles Krebs claims

 Charles Krebs, a friend of Byars, claimed that Hoover had used his contacts with Byars to have teenage boys brought to his room at La Jolla.
-Krebs claimed that a fifteen-year-old youth at Byars' home at the summit of Laurel Canyon talked openly of having met Hoover at Del Charro.
-Krebs would continue that he knew of three occasions where four boys were driven down to La Jolla at the request of Hoover and that the arrangements were made by a friend of Byars.
+Krebs also alleged that a 15-year-old youth at Byars' home at the summit of Laurel Canyon talked openly of having met Hoover at Del Charro.
+Krebs would additionally claim that he knew of three occasions where four boys were driven down to La Jolla at the request of Hoover and that the arrangements were made by a friend of Byars.